jakob-fyi/ng-adv/demos/11-containers/01-deployment/demo-02/readme.md

-# Deploy Angular to Azure Static Website
+# Deploy Angular to Azure Static WebApps

 A simple sample to demonstrate Azure Static WebApps.
 It uses URL Rewriting in Angular.
 Click on "About", bookmark it and close and reopen the browser.
 Use your bookmark